500px/legacy-api-documentation/endpoints/photo/PUT_photos_id.md

 - **description**: Text description of the photo, up to 65535 characters in length.
 - **category**: Integer number of the category of the photo.
 See [category mapping][] for exact values.
 - **tags**: Comma-separated list of tags applicable to this photo.
+- **add_tags**: Comma-separated list of tags to add to this photo's existing tags.
+- **remove_tags**: Comma-separated list of tags to remove from this photo's existing tags.
 - **shutter_speed**: Shutter speed value for the photo, internally stored as string.
 - **focal_length**: Focal length value for the photo, internally stored as string.
 - **aperture**: Aperture value value for the photo, internally stored as string.